 Nothing is comforting or reassuring.
 As each moment passes, I feel my grip on

-reality is slipping away.
+reality slipping away.
 If only this was a dream, then I could make sense

 of it all.
 Even though I have vivid dreams, dreams I can manipulate while